 What is Astringency and Why does it Matter?

 Have you ever sipped a cup of tea and experienced a drying, puckering sensation on your tongue?
-That, my friends, is astringency.
-Often confused with bitterness, astringency is a textural element that adds complexity and depth to the tea drinking experience.
+That is what we call astringency.
+Though it can often be confused for bitterness, astringency is a sensation that adds complexity and depth to flavours if employed correctly.

-Astringency is a mouthfeel rather than a taste.
-It's caused by polyphenols, naturally occurring compounds in tea leaves.
-These sneaky little fellows, particularly tannins and catechins, bind to the proteins in your saliva, creating a drying or puckering sensation.
+Astringency is a mouthfeel more than a taste.
+It's caused by polyphenols - naturally occurring compounds in tea leaves.
+Tannins and catechins in particular bind to the proteins in your saliva, creating a drying or puckering sensation.

 Astringency can vary greatly depending on the type of tea you're sipping.
 Black teas, for example, are known for their higher levels of tannins, leading to a more pronounced astringency.
-Green teas, on the other hand, tend to have a gentler astringency due to the presence of catechins.
+Historically, this is why we tend to have black tea with milk and/or sugar, to counteract the harshness of this mouthfeel.
+Green teas, on the other hand, tend to have a milder astringency due to the presence of catechins.

-But here's the twist: astringency isn't always a villain!
-In fact, a delicate level of astringency can enhance a tea's character, adding structure and balance to the flavour profile.
+Astringency is not an exclusively negative characteristic, however.
+In fact, a moderate level of astringency can actually enhance a tea's character, adding structure and balance to a tea's flavour profile.
 It can also create a pleasant dryness that encourages you to take another sip, prolonging the tea experience.

-However, excessive astringency can be unpleasant, leaving your mouth feeling parched and sandpapery.
-This often occurs when tea is over-steeped or brewed with water that's too hot.
+That said, excessive astringency can be unpleasant, leaving your mouth feeling parched.
+This often occurs when tea is over-steeped or brewed with water that's too hot, burning the leaves.
 This is why we at Char have specific brewing instructions listed on the label of every single tea!

 So, how can you achieve that perfect balance of astringency in your cup?
 Here are a few tips: